zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

     return "string"

-# below we combine both approaches, so artifact will get
+# below we combine both approaches, so the artifact will get
 # metadata and tags from both sources
 @step
 def annotation_approach() -> (